Average Spray Foam Insulation Cost

 Open-cell spray foam will cost between $0.35 and $0.55 per board foot to install.

-Closed-cell insulation will cost between $1.00 and $2.00 per board foot to install.
+Closed-cell insulation has a higher R-value, blocks water vapor and will cost between $1.00 and $2.00 per board foot to install.
 There is an economy of scale involved, so the larger the square footage, the smaller the per square footage cost.
 For example, to cover a 1,500 square foot space with a one-inch thick layer of closed-cell spray foam insulation, you will pay between $1,500 and $2,250.

 The costs are slightly different when it comes to metal buildings because of the way the spray foam ‘takes’ (i.e. how it combines with the surfaces).
 For a 1,500 square foot metal space, you will pay between $1,600 and $2,400.